For teachers

 Memory Match

-Paste your terms (or term-definition pairs), play a flip-card memory game.
-Three grid sizes, two play modes, solo or 2–4 players — works for vocabulary, spelling, math facts.
+Paste your terms or term-definition pairs and play a flip-card memory game.
+Three grid sizes, solo or 2–4 players.

 Open the tool →